MarianaNana190/MarianaNana190/README.md

 Olà, meu nome è Mariana Cia;

-Sou do Segundo ano do Ensino Mèdio, no Paranà.
+Sou do Segundo ano do Ensino Médio, no Paraná.

 <!---
 MarianaNana190/MarianaNana190 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.